-She drove into Jack, who was thrown into the air and landed awkwardly.
+She drove into J, who was thrown into the air and landed awkwardly.
 He sustained a cruciate ligament injury which required surgery.
 He also suffered a back injury.

 The driver failed to stop at the scene and drove off but she was ultimately arrested by the police.